Alpha107/Cognifyz/README.md

 ## About Cognifyz Technologies

 Cognifyz Technologies is a leading tech company specializing in data science, artificial intelligence (AI), machine learning (ML), and data analytics tools.
-Our mission is to deliver innovative solutions to meet the ever-evolving demands of businesses.
+Their mission is to deliver innovative solutions to meet the ever-evolving demands of businesses.

 Explore more at: [Cognifyz Official Website](https://cognifyz.com/)